-Negotiations with retail partners are yet to be finalized, and this isn’t likely at least before 2022.
+Negotiations with retail partners are yet to be finalized.
 The new sales model will initially be adopted in the UK, Germany, France, Sweden, Italy, Spain, Ireland, and Poland.
 In an agency sales model, the role of the dealer essentially changes to that of an agent.
 However, their roles aren’t diminished, and they still receive similar commissions and bonuses as currently.

 However, what does change is that the price negotiations are now handled completely by the company and not the dealer.
-The company also bears inventory costs and other costs of the vehicles placed in the showroom, and the dealer doesn’t have to finance anything in advance.
+The company also bears inventory costs and other costs of the vehicles placed in the showroom, and the dealer doesn’t have to finance cars in advance.

-Currently, Audi isn’t making money on the e-tron models.
+In 2021, Audi wasn’t making money on the e-tron models.
 However, speaking to Der Spiegel (via QuattroDaily), Markus Duessman said things could change once the Q6 e-tron launches.
 Lower battery prices, higher economies of scale, and demand for EVs rising in core markets could bring down the cost of EVs.
 Currently, the e-tron and e-tron Sportback are already available worldwide.
 The Q4 e-tron and the Q4 e-tron Sportback, and the e-tron GT have also joined the lineup in most markets.

 Audi Q6 e-tron FAQs

 What is the release date of the Audi Q6 e-tron?

-The Audi Q6 e-tron will enter production in 2022 and is likely to go on sale in Europe towards the end of that year.
+The Audi Q6 e-tron will enter production next year.
+Customer deliveries should begin in the second half of the year.

 Which are the core competitors to the Q6 e-tron?

-The new e-SUV from Audi will be seen rivaling the Mercedes EQE SUV and the Tesla Model Y.
+The new e-SUV from Audi will be seen rivalling the Mercedes EQE SUV and the Tesla Model Y.